kylerbrown/lbl/README.md

 * the second element is garbage (the number 121)
 * the third element is the label or name.

-label conventions
+Label conventions
 ------------------
 Labels can be strings of any length.
 If a label has both a start and a stop time, the start label is an entry with '-0' appended to it, while the stop label has '-1' appended.

-example lbl file
+Example lbl file
 -------------------
     signal feasd
     type 0